Trevorjoel/CCcalculator/README.md

 4)The user can then add their initial fiat investment to calculate their overall profits.

 Just a bit of fun but could be written into wallet applications.

+This will be rebuilt and completed with react.js